Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/collector/_index.md

 - If you set a subscription filter for `subscription1` and you also set a resource group filter for `subscription1/resourcegroups/rg-demo1` your results will contain **all** of the resources in `subscription1`
   - This is because we specified `subscription1` and so all of `subscription1` will be evaluated.
 If we only wanted to evaluate `subscription1/resourcegroups/rg-demo1` then we would include that resource group as a filter and not the full subscription.
 - If you set a subscription filter for `subscription2` and a resourcegroup filter for `subscription1/resourcegroups/rg-demo1` you will evaluate all of `subscription2` and only the resource group `rg-demo-1`.
-- Setting a subscription filter for `subscription3`, a resource group filter for `subscription1/resourcegroups/rg-demo1`, and a tag filter for `environment=~prod` will return **only resources or those in resource groups tagged with environment=~prod within subscription3 and subscription1/resourcegroups/rg-demo1.**
+- Setting a subscription filter for `subscription3`, a resource group filter for `subscription1/resourcegroups/rg-demo1`, and a tag filter for `environment=~prod` will return only resources or those in resource groups tagged with `environment=~prod` within subscription3 and `subscription1/resourcegroups/rg-demo1`.

 ### Tags Filtering